 Additionally, to the extent possible, restitution is ordered in fraud cases at the time of plea/sentencing so that it becomes part of the plea agreement and the defendant cannot contest the amount.
 At times this is not possible due to an early plea by the defendant and/or non-receipt of restitution information from the victim.
 However, our unit works diligently to determine the amount of restitution owed to victims and has the court order the amount when known.
-In the coming fiscal year, we will continue our efforts in having restitution ordered at the time of plea, where possible, and tracking payments by defendants to ensure timely and accurate payments to victims.
+In the coming fiscal year, we plan to have the assistance of a DA's Office victim/witness advocates who will continue to expand and increase our efforts in having restitution ordered at the time of plea, tracking payments by defendants to ensure timely and accurate payments to victims, and working with the victim's to assist any any way possible the collection of victim restitution.